UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 ![](/docs/lsp-tokens/lsp_create.png)

 To create tokens, first approve the token minting contract to transfer the collateral currency on your behalf.
 Then input the number of tokens you would like to create into the Write Contract tab of the LSP contract in Etherscan.
 If the collateral is WETH and the `collateralPerPair` is set to 1, each long and short token minted would require 1 WETH as collateral.
+If instead the `collateralPerPair` is set to 0.25 WETH on deployment, each long and short token minted would require 0.25 WETH as collateral.

 After tokens are minted, to confirm that tokens have been issued by the contract, go to the Read Contract tab of the LSP contract in Etherscan and call the `getPositionTokens` function with the address you minted the tokens from.
 This will return the number of long and short tokens which will be an equal amount after you mint.
 The short and long tokens received represent a fully collateralized and risk-neutral position.
 A minter only receives long or short exposure by selling one of the tokens while a buyer receives exposure simply by purchasing one of the tokens.